TofuBytesDEV/Module-Documentation/Modifying the Campaign.md

 <h3>UpdateCampaign(planetName,activeStatus,campaignType,resetProgress,defendDate)</h3>

+{: .note }
+This feature is still in development and parameters may change.

 | Parameters     | Value Type | Use          |
 |:---------------|:-----------|:-------------|
 | planetName `required` | String     | The name of the planet that will be updated. |